Family Medicine Center

 The physician faculty and residents provide care for a wide cross-section of the population of Greensboro and surrounding Guilford County.
 Our payer mix includes: 36 percent Medicaid, 17 percent Medicare, 27 percent Managed Care, and 20 percent self pay.

 Nurses / Certified Medical Assistants

-The Cone Health Family Medicine Center is staffed with nine registered nurses and certified medical assistants.
+The Cone Health Family Medicine Center is staffed with two registered nurses and eight certified medical assistants.
 A group of highly trained, dedicated professionals, they play an important role in both patient care and resident education.
 The nurses are knowledgeable in patient care, including the "nuts and bolts" of ordering tests, therapies, consultations and equipment.
 They are also aware of the various social service programs available in the community and play an essential role in triage and follow-up.
 Because of their many years of service, our nurses can provide insight into the personalities and histories of our patients for the residents who are just getting to know them.